bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-get-fields.md

 catalog.priceTypeGroup.getFields()
 ```

-This method returns the fields for binding price types to customer groups.
+The method returns the fields for binding price types to customer groups.

 ## Parameters